UnfullStack/UnfullStack.github.io/README.md

-# THIS REPO IS GETTING OVERHAULED
+# THIS REPO IS GOT OVERHAULED
+don't expect my old portfolio here. if it ever appears again, it won't be on this repo